maheenmatin/Z3-BatchSolver/README.md

 # Welcome to Z3-BatchSolver!

-**Z3-BatchSolver** is a Python tool for batch-processing `.smt2` files using the Z3 solver and exporting detailed results to a single `.csv` file.
+**Z3-BatchSolver** is a Python CLI tool for batch-processing `.smt2` files using the Z3 solver and exporting detailed results to a single `.csv` file.

 ---